Segment Information

 (i) Cash flow hedges

-The Company uses foreign exchange contracts from time to time to optimise currency risk exposure on its foreign currency transactions.
-The Company hedged part of its foreign currency exposure on capital commitments during the year ended 2023.
-Fair value changes on such forward contracts are recognised in other comprehensive income.
+The Company uses foreign exchange contracts from time to time to optimize currency risk exposure on its foreign currency transactions.
+The Company hedged part of its foreign currency exposure on capital commitments during the year ended 31 March 2026.
+Fair value changes on such forward contracts are recognized in other comprehensive income.

 The majority of cash flow hedges taken out by the Company during the year comprise non-derivative hedging instruments for hedging the foreign exchange rate of highly probable forecast transactions and commodity price contracts for hedging the commodity price risk of highly probable forecast transactions.